Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 How to Start a Clamshell Necklace or Bracelet

 - Gather clamshell knot cover materials.
-The photo tutorial below shows a single clamshell knot end
+The photo tutorial below shows a single clamshell knot end and a barrel clasp

 .
 You will need two clamshell knot covers per necklace or bracelet.